infragravity/sonar-docker/samples/mysql/Readme.md

 ## Building Sonar container with MySql Adapter

-1.Modify name of Docker container image in build.sh file.
+1. Modify name of Docker container image in build.sh file.
-2.Build container using the following command:
+1. Build container using the following command:

 `bash
 ./build.sh